GioLucero/ShopifyStore/README.md

 * <b>Lottie</b> - to render animations natively @ https://github.com/airbnb/lottie-ios

 # Features
 This project uses three different API's, from which we collect our data.
-The first is the <b>custom collection API</b> that provides us with the collection data. <br/>
+The first is the <b>custom collection API</b> that provides us with the data of collection. <br/>

 This API is represented as:

 ```
 https://shopicruit.myshopify.com/admin/custom_collections.json
 ```
-The second API used in this project is the <b>products API</b>, which provides us with the data on every product of every collection. <br/>
+The second API is the <b>products API</b>, which provides us with the data on every product of each collection. <br/>

 The API is represented as:

 ```
 https://shopicruit.myshopify.com/admin/products.json
 ```
-The third API used in this project is the <b>collects API</b>, which allows us to group products to their corresponding collection. <br/>
+The third API is the <b>collects API</b>, which allows us to group products to their corresponding collection. <br/>

 The API is represented as: